The Best Macro Split For Fat Loss: Optimising Your Diet For Your Goal

 One says high fat, low carb.
 The other almost the complete reverse.
 But it doesn't end there.

 So what's the deal here?
-Is it about carbs being bad, fat being harmful for health, or is it all about your genetics and body type?
+Is it about carbs being bad, fat being harmful to health, or is it all about your genetics and body type?

 Here's the answer.